Beliavsky/Fortran-code-on-GitHub/README.md

 [gFTL](https://github.com/Goddard-Fortran-Ecosystem/gFTL): provides a mechanism to easily create robust containers and associated iterators which can be used within Fortran applications, from Goddard-Fortran-Ecosystem.
 The primary methods are intended to be as close to their C++ STL analogs as possible.
 Also see [gFTL-shared](https://github.com/Goddard-Fortran-Ecosystem/gFTL-shared)

+[hashtable](https://github.com/jvdp1/hashtable): hash tables by Jeremie Vandenplas based on the function hashword in [lookup3.c](http://burtleburtle.net/bob/c/lookup3.c) by Bob Jenkins.
+Five derived types are available, for character, integer, and real scalars, and for integer and real arrays

 [LinkedList](https://github.com/pedro-ricardo/LinkedList): simple implementation of heterogeneous linked list in a single module, by Pedro Ricardo C. Souza

 [LinkedList](https://github.com/degawa/LinkedList): doubly linked list for Fortran 2003, by Tomohiro Degawa.
 The list is based on object-oriented programming, so the list can treat all types Fortran supports, including integer, real, character and derived types by using the unlimited polymorphism feature.